RDC23/smart_fan_project/README.md

-## Code
+## demo_code
 Contains the main code which will be loaded onto the MSP430 for the demonstration.

 ## Software Testing
-Contains isolated projects which test the functionality of individual peripherals using test stimuli.
+Contains isolated projects that test the functionality of individual peripherals using test stimuli.

 ## PCB
 Contains the schematic and board files for the project.